SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 Use cases:

-  1. In loss-prone networks or during reactive policy events, retransmissions cause immense delay.
+  1. In loss-prone networks or during reactive policy events, retransmissions cause long delays.
 All packets being treated the same can have challenges in efficiently handling/forwarding data.
 Today, there is no way to identify packets which are less important and/or loss-tolerant to prioritize packets in challenging networks and/or during reactive events.

   2. Some media frames may be able to tolerate more delay over the wire than others (e.g., live media frames require very low latency while a background image for augmented reality may be delivered with more delay tolerance).
 Even when the media payload is not encrypted, the network has no means to distinguish these different requirements.